 Where are the videos stored?

 Unless otherwise specified, they will be stored in our secure Amazon cloud storage.
-We currently use Amazon’s US East (Northern Virginia) Region, with a Europe region to be available soon.
+We currently use Amazon’s US East (Northern Virginia) Region, and Amazon's EU Ireland Region.

 What are the privacy and security considerations?

 GoReact is designed from the ground up as a private video service, giving you control over what is shared.
 All videos are private by default, and are only available to others based on the instructor/account holder's settings.
 GoReact also does not share any student's grading with other users—only the student and instructors/reviewers may see that information.

 For more on security and compliance, see our Compliance page.

 How good is the video and audio quality?